StyleWriter

-The StyleWriter brand is a line of inkjet serial printers by Apple, targeted mainly towards consumers.
+StyleWriter is a line of inkjet serial printers by Apple, targeted mainly towards consumers.
 They produced print quality that was better than the dot matrix ImageWriters, and were cheaper than the LaserWriters.
-All but a few models contained Canon print engines, while the last few were re-badged HP DeskJet printers.
+All but a few models contained Canon print engines, while the last few were re-badged HP Deskjet printers.
 When Steve Jobs returned to Apple in 1997, he discontinued most of the company's accessory product lines, including the StyleWriter and LaserWriter.